gaetansels/windows-server-nerdnest-lab-1/documentation.md

 # AD Structure

 In the next lab, we will work with policies.
-To implement those more precisely we will use OU (Organisational Units)
+To implement those more precisely, we will use OU (Organisational Units)

+Tools --> Active Directory Users and Computers